weaveworks/weave/site/kube-addon.md

 * WEAVE\_EXPOSE\_IP - set the IP address used as a gateway from the Weave network to the host network - this is useful if you are configuring the addon as a static pod.
+* WEAVE\_MTU - Weave Net defaults to 1410 bytes, but you can set a smaller size if your underlying network has a tighter limit, or set a larger size for better performance if your network supports jumbo frames - see [here](/site/using-weave/fastdp.md#mtu) for more details.